Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 **Field Sampling Records:**

 When eDNA sampling in the field, there should be a corresponding record sheet or field notebook.
-On larger cruises where cruise CTD logs are kept after each cast, record the sample # in the logs in the corresponding niskin row.
+On larger cruises where cruise CTD logs are kept after each cast, record the sample # in the logs in the corresponding Niskin row.
 Record additional information like the date, sample #, sample depth, cast #, filtering issues, etc., in your own records sheet or notebook.

 On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the record sheet.
 Record the date, sample #, site name, lat/long, cast #, depth, and any other associated notes (e.g., filtering issues, sampling device, cast deployment time).

 ### Sampling
-This protocol is mainly designed for samples collected with a niskin bottle.
+This protocol is mainly designed for samples collected with Niskin bottles.
 The samples are expected to be discrete and sealed masses of water that can be transferred directly to a sterile gravity bag or a 1 L Nalgene bottle without contamination (typically from the spout/spigot).
 This protocol can also be used for samples collected by hand in situ.

 **Method 1 (Preferred): Sample directly into the gravity bag**
-1. Label a gravity bag with the station name, date, site, and niskin #.
+1. Label a gravity bag with the station name, date, site, and Niskin #.
-2. Fill the bag with ~30-50 mL sample water, shake for 20-30 seconds, and dump.
+2. Fill the bag with ~30-50 mL of sample water, shake for 20-30 seconds, and dump.
 Complete this rinse step 3x to ensure bag sterility.
-3. Collect water directly from the niskin or bucket into the gravity bag, then shut it tightly.
+3. Collect water directly from the Niskin or bucket into the gravity bag, then shut it tightly.
 At this stage, overfilling the bag is okay, as you can let out excess before filtering.

 **Note**: After collecting, water ideally needs to be filtered within 4 hours.
-Samples must be kept on ice in a cooler out of the sun or in a fridge if not filtered immediately.
+Samples must be kept on ice in a cooler out of the sun or in a fridge (4˚C) if not filtered immediately.
 Denote storage duration on the record sheet.

-**Method 2: Sample into 1 L Nalgene bottle, then transfer to a gravity bag** The gravity bags are often not easy to store, so if you need to move to a different location, collecting into sterile nalgene bottles might be easier.
+**Method 2: Sample into a 1 L Nalgene bottle, then transfer to a gravity bag** The gravity bags are often not easy to store, so if you need to move to a different location, collecting into sterile Nalgene bottles might be easier.

-1. Label the nalgene bottle with the station name, date, site, and niskin #.
+1. Label the Nalgene bottle with the station name, date, site, and Niskin #.
-2. Fill the sterile 1 L Nalgene bottle with water from the niskin or bucket.
+2. Fill the sterile 1 L Nalgene bottle with water from the Niskin or bucket.
 Ensure you fill above the bottom of the bottle neck (= 1 L), as you want extra sample water volume to rinse the gravity bag.
 3. After collecting, if you don’t have time to filter immediately, label and store bottles in the fridge or cooler with ice (4˚C) for up to 12 hours (>4 hours is not ideal).
-Denote time on record sheet.
+Denote time on the record sheet.
-4. When you are prepared to filter, label the gravity bag with the station name, date, site, and niskin #.
+4. When you are prepared to filter, label the gravity bag with the station name, date, site, and Niskin #.
 5. Next, fill the gravity bag with ~30-50 mL of sample water, shake for 20-30 seconds, and dump.
 Complete this rinse step 2-3x (pending water availability) to ensure bag sterility.
 6. Once rinsed, dump the sample from the 1 L Nalgene bottle into the gravity bag.